RediSearch/RediSearch/docs/Commands.md

   See [Aggregations](/Aggregations) for more details on the expression language.

 - **LANGUAGE language**: If set, we use a stemmer for the supplied language during indexing.
-Defaults to English.
+Default to English.
   If an unsupported language is sent, the command returns an error.
   The supported languages are: